Old Ordnance Survey Maps of Staffordshire

 Bucknall, Brookhouse Green, infectious diseases hospital, old coal shafts, Bucknall Bridge, Jubilee Pit (disused), Caldon Canal, etc. On the reverse we include a Bucknall directory.

-The map links up with Staffordshire Sheets 12.13 Hanley to the west.
+The map links up with Staffordshire Sheets 12.13 Hanley to the west, 18.02 Hanley SE to the south.

 You might find this Index Map useful.